lucky123485/postgreSQL/README.md

   3 | gaurav  |  22
 (3 rows)
 ```
-**NOT IN:** The NOT IN operator, as the name suggests, negates the condition of the IN operator.
+**NOT IN**: The NOT IN operator, as the name suggests, negates the condition of the IN operator.
 It checks if a specified value does not match any value in a list.
 ```
 select * from student where age not in(21,67,45);
 ```